7va/android-AdMob-adapter/README.md

 ### Interstitial

 * Fill `Class Name` field with a `com.hyperadx.admob.HADInterstitialEvent` string.
-And a `Parameter` with your HyperAdx statement string.
+And a `Parameter` with your HyperADX statement string.

 <img src="/docs/images/6.png" title="sample"/>